SEA CADETS

 Water-based Training

-The Sea Cadets is an affiliated Royal Yachting Association (RYA) Club and operates over 70 RYA Recognised Training Centres across the UK.
-This affiliation means that all Sea Cadets training in dinghy sailing, power boating, and windsurfing is delivered to the highest standard and carries the full backing of the Royal Yachting Association.
+At TS Fernie in Market Harborough, our Sea Cadets unit is an affiliated Royal Yachting Association (RYA) Club.
+As a result, we operate over 70 RYA‑Recognised Training Centres across the UK.
+Furthermore, this affiliation ensures that all dinghy sailing, powerboating and windsurfing training meets the highest standards.
+It carries the full backing of the RYA.

-In addition, we are affiliated with PaddleUK and British Rowing, which allows our cadets to gain official qualifications in kayaking, canoeing, and rowing.
-These internationally recognised qualifications are not only a mark of achievement but also provide valuable skills for future adventures, whether on the water or in life.
+We are also affiliated with PaddleUK and British Rowing.
+Consequently, our cadets can earn official qualifications in kayaking, canoeing and rowing.
+Moreover, these internationally recognised certificates not only mark achievement but also equip cadets with valuable skills.
+They prepare young people for challenges on the water and beyond.

 Dinghy Sailing

-Take control of a small boat and learn the skills needed to navigate the waters with ease.
-Cadets learn to manage the sails, steer the boat, and understand the wind while gaining confidence on the water.
+Take control of a small boat at TS Fernie and learn the skills needed to navigate the waters with ease.
+In addition, cadets learn to manage the sails, steer the boat and understand the wind, gaining confidence on the water.

 Paddlesport